trajano/spring-cloud-demo/expo-app/src/lib/native-unstyled/README.md

 Note there is a problem with all this concept though in that the stylesheets are not registered so it will have a performance impact.
 To reduce it's impact the style props use memoization

 One thing to note... unlike the normal react-native View, the View style props do not allow all text style props (namely fontFamily, fontWeight and fontStyle)

+## Performance

+Eventually some of the HoCs will be converted to a babel plugin to further improve runtime performance but that will come later.